 Ongoing monitoring of threats affecting third parties is critical for minimising risk exposure.
 TPRM Threat intelligence enables this by tracking threat actor groups, campaigns, malware strains and known vulnerable applications over time.
 Dedicated teams translate this data into action by creating targeted watchlists based on the specific technologies and solutions used by vendors and partners.
 If any relevant threats are detected, alerts are triggered automatically so that relationship managers can investigate and coordinate with the partner to take appropriate precautions.
 This reduces the likelihood of a compromise.
 A compromise especially in the third party network eventually permeates the whole environment and supply chains of the business.
 A comprehensively managed third party risk becomes the need of the hour to bypass these security compromises.
 Threat intelligence pinpoints the lapses in systems and procedures of third party networks and when combined with efficiently managed third party risk best practices results in fruitful outcomes for all the stakeholders.

 Implementing risk-appropriate security controls is imperative when granting access privileges to third parties.
 Threat intelligence provides vital support for this by revealing attacker behaviours, exploitation techniques, and security gaps being targeted in specific solution areas or industry verticals.
-These insights allow organisations to tailor access controls, security monitoring, and incident response appropriately when onboarding new suppliers or modifying contracts with existing vendors.
+When integrated with attack surface management, these insights allow organisations to tailor access controls, security monitoring, and incident response appropriately when onboarding new suppliers or modifying contracts with existing vendors.

 For example, if threat intelligence uncovers an uptick in supply chain attacks abusing PowerShell scripts in the technology vertical, additional controls may be enforced for related partners like auditing PowerShell usage or requiring approval before running scripts.
 Such targeted safeguards enabled by TPRM threat intelligence analysis make security measures far more effective for managing risk.